Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Alabama Stats and Trends

-- Alabama has played 14 games, with eight wins against the spread.

-- The Crimson Tide covered the spread in their only game when underdogs by 2.5 points or more.
+- The Crimson Tide have been underdogs by 2.5 points or more once this season and covered the spread.

-- Alabama has eclipsed the over/under in 38.5% of its opportunities this season (five times in 13 games with a set point total).
+- Alabama's games this year have gone over the total in five out of 13 opportunities (38.5%).

-- When Alabama puts up more than 9.6 points, it is 8-5 against the spread and 13-1 overall.
+- When Alabama records more than 9.6 points, it is 8-5 against the spread and 13-1 overall.

-- In games that Alabama picks up over 259.8 yards, the team is 8-5 against the spread and 13-1 overall.
+- In games that Alabama amasses over 259.8 yards, the team is 8-5 against the spread and 13-1 overall.

-- The Crimson Tide have 11 giveaways this season, while the Bulldogs have 19 takeaways .
+- The Crimson Tide have turned the ball over 11 times, eight fewer times than the Bulldogs have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.